All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sleep Still Matters

-We know you are not getting eight hours.
+We know you aren't getting eight hours.
 But the sleep you do get affects how your body responds to weight loss medication.
 Growth hormone and appetite-regulating hormones are modulated during sleep.
 Ask for help with nighttime feeds when possible, nap when you can, and protect whatever sleep windows are available.

 Mental Health Comes First